How do you use a sound absorber?

 Combine sound absorbers with other acoustic measures

-To create an optimal sound environment, sound absorbers alone are not always enough.
+To create an optimal sound environment, it is not always enough to use sound absorbers alone.
 Other acoustic measures can enhance the effect:

-- Carpets and textiles help further dampen the sound.
+- Carpets and textiles help to further dampen sound.

-- Furniture can be used to break up sound waves and prevent sound from spreading.
+- Furniture can be used to break up sound waves and prevent sound propagation.

 - Heavy curtains can reduce sound reflections from windows.